iamsahebgiri/iamsahebgiri/_posts/top-3-concept-of-functional-programming.md

 }
 ```

-The above function is not pure because it changes everytime you call it.
+The above function is not pure because it changes every time you call it.

 ```js
 // pure function